OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Wireshark.md

 9. To get packet detail needed into a format where portions of it are can be used in a lab report use `File -> Export Packet Dissections -> As Plain Text...`
 <br>

-10. A Wireshark Save dialog window will open with serveral choices along the bottom.
+10. A Wireshark Save dialog window will open with several choices along the bottom.
     - In the lower left called `Packet Range` change the radio button to `Selected packet`
     - In the lower right called `Packet Format` make sure the `Packet summary line`,`Include column headings` and `Packet details: As Displayed` options are checked (checked by default)
 <br>